Lehigh Valley Planning Commission

 These projects promote excellence in design and planning.
 Projects include residential, office, commercial and institutional developments that exemplify good site design, such as building placement, project context, parking and circulation, pedestrian amenities, landscaping, and sustainable design practices.

 These projects contribute to the revitalization of older, more established communities.
 Projects can include redevelopment and building rehabilitation, adaptive reuse, infill development, streetscape improvements, new parking facilities and other community enhancements.

 4. Open Space or Land Preservation Project

 These projects focus on open space preservation, land conservation, sustaining natural resources and enriching the community.
-Projects can include open space, creation of natural areas, and other cultural and heritage amenities.
+Projects can include the preservation or improvement of open space, agriculture, natural areas or other cultural and heritage amenities.